Auto-generated

 Area 44: The Motor-Articulatory Interface

-4.6 Behavioral Prediction
+4.6 Behavioural Prediction

 4.6.1 “What” Stream: Predicting Semantic Processing Speed